vc3-project/vc3/README.md

-Plugin Manager: a class to import and initialize plugins.
+---
+Plugin Manager
+---

+Module to simplify plugin instantiation and configuration.
+Handles plugin dispatch, config.
+Model is plugins are kept in hierarchy by 'category', beneath category are types:

+<package>/plugins/<category>/[<type>/<subtype>/].py

 ---
 Deployment